-For 350 years, Coombe Conduit formed part of a system which collected water from nearby springs and channelled it to Hampton Court Palace.
-One of three such conduits that supplied the palace, the remaining structure represents an intriguing survival of the ingenuous Tudor waterworks system.
+For 350 years Coombe Conduit formed part of a system which collected water from nearby springs and channelled it to Hampton Court Palace.
+One of three such conduits that supplied the palace, the remaining structure represents an intriguing survival of the ingenious Tudor waterworks system.

 Managed by the Kingston upon Thames Society in co-operation with English Heritage.

 Read more about the history of Coombe Conduit.